What is Twitter Advanced Search?

 Access geo-location-based tweets

 The location filters in Twitter advanced search can help you access tweets from any specific location.
-Suppose you or your competitor launches a marketing campaign and you want you to know how well it is doing in a specific-locations, let’s say, New York.
-Just use the filters to access all tweets mentioning you, and posted by users from New York.
+Suppose you or your competitor launches a marketing campaign and you want to know how well it is doing in specific locations, let’s say, New York.
+Just use the filters to access all tweets mentioning you and posts by New York users.
 This way you can analyze the scale of interactions which can help measure the impact of your marketing campaigns.

 Getting Twitter data for any period using TrackMyHashtag

 TrackMyHashtag is a Twitter hashtag and event tracking tool.
 It also provides historical Twitter datasets for any period.

 TrackMyHashtag follows a subscription-based hashtag tracking model; the prices start from $19 a month for two trackers, which is cheaper than most of the competition and provides all the relevant information of the targeted hashtag.